Best strategies for financing your self build home

 Additionally, submitting the planning application itself involves a fee.
 This can vary between local authorities and private approved inspectors.
 To get an estimate of the planning fees in your area it is a good idea to contact your local planning office who will be able to advise the cost to submit your self build application.

 Insuring the project against everything from theft of materials to public liability is critically important given the scale of your investment.
-Typically, this costs around 1% of the total project and will depend on the insurance policy features and actual quotation of the build.
-Lenders will also require you to have a structural warranty on the finished build, in addition to meeting building regulations.
-This could be in the region of 1% of the total project cost, which is subject to your project quotation.
+Costs will depend on the insurance policy features and the cost of the build.
+If you are borrowing money to finance the build then lenders will also require you to have a structural warranty on the finished build, in addition to meeting the requirements of the building regulations and their own technical standards.

 Do I need to sell my existing house before my self build is complete?